 Subscriptions are another powerful factor because they mean the listener is invested in the podcast and wants to know when the next one becomes available.
 What’s nice about this factor is that it helps you between episodes.

-More ratings are great sources of listener feedback, so they are likely taken into consideration for iTunes podcast rankings.
-The number and value of ratings are key here.
-Podcasts with lots of four- and five-star ratings signal quality.
+iTunes ratings are great sources of listener feedback, so they are likely taken into consideration for iTunes podcast rankings.
+The number and value of iTunes ratings are key here.
+Podcasts with lots of four- and five-star iTunes ratings signal quality.
 Podcasts with low ratings indicate poor content.
 Podcasts with no ratings are unproven.

 Reviews are definitely a factor for your iTunes podcast rankings, but we aren’t sure how much.
 While it’s possible for algorithms to read text, it probably can’t do it in a way that’s reliable enough to rank podcasts.
 So we don’t think the algorithm puts much weight on these.